hanhanwu/Hanhan_Data_Science_Practice/Applied_Statistics/ReadMe.md

 * [Online z-score to p-value][9]
   * Different from the table above, this one will diretly give you the right side probability - p-value

+## Online Calculators
+* [QuickCalcs][11]
+  * It has multiple calculators, such as "Confidence interval of a proportion or count", "Binomial and sign test.
+Compare observed and expected proportions", etc.

 ## Experiments